whhc/whhc.github.io/about/index.md

 ---
 layout: page
-title: You can not learn anything here
+title: Somethings should be here
 excerpt: "Somethings should be here"
 modified: 2014-08-08T19:44:38.564948-04:00
 # image: